xero/miasma.nvim/README.md

 ## usage

-set the colorscheme with the builtin command `:colorscheme`
+set the color scheme with the builtin command `:colorscheme`

 ## customization

-this theme is built with `lush.nvim`, so customizationis are quite easy.
+this theme is built with `lush.nvim`, so customizations are quite easy.

 first, checkout the [dev](https://github.com/xero/miasma.nvim/tree/dev) branch `git fetch origin dev && git checkout dev`, open the lua theme `nvim lua/lush_theme/miasma.lua` and execute `:Lushify`. then adjust colors to suit your taste with real-time feedback. checkout [the dev branch readme](https://github.com/xero/miasma.nvim/blob/dev/README.md) for details on building the optimized colorscheme. lots more details on using `lush` in [their repo](https://github.com/rktjmp/lush.nvim).

 ## extras

-the theme has been ported to a few different apps, and are included in the `extras` directory:
+this theme has been ported to a few different apps, and are included in the `extras` directory:

 * `miasma.Xresources` - colors for [xclients](https://wiki.archlinux.org/title/x_resources) (e.g. unix terminal emulators)
 * `miasma.itermcolors` - colors for [iterm2](https://iterm2.com)